 - revoke the licence.

 A person asking for a review of a premises licence or club premises certificate must give each responsible authority a copy of the review request in the prescribed format, together with any accompanying documents, on the same day as the application is given to the licensing authority.
 They must also give notice of the application to the premises licence holder.

 Small premises (section 177 of the Licensing Act 2003)

 Section 177 of the Act exempts dancing and live music in small premises in certain circumstances.
 It applies to:

-premises with a capacity limit of up to 200 persons
+- premises with a capacity limit of up to 200 people

-and providing music entertainment (ie, live music or dancing)
+- providing music entertainment such as live music or dancing

 The above may not apply however, following the review of a licence.